Tina Turner: Awards, honors and achievements

-Turner previously held a Guinness World Record for the largest paying audience (180,000 in 1988) for a solo performer.
-In the UK, Turner was the first artist to have a top 40 hit in seven consecutive decades; she has a total of 35 UK top 40 hits.
+At one time, Turner held a Guinness World Record for the largest paying audience for a solo performer (180,000 in 1988).
+In the UK, Turner was the first artist to have a Top 40 hit in seven consecutive decades; she has a total of thirty-five UK Top 40 hits.
 Turner was ranked as one of the most successful female singles artist in German chart history.
 She sold over 100 million records worldwide, including certified RIAA album sales of 10 million.
-As of May 2023, Turner has reportedly sold around 100 to 150 million records worldwide.

 Turner won a total of 12 Grammy Awards.
 These awards include eight competitive Grammy Awards; she shares the record (with Pat Benatar, and with Sheryl Crow) for most awards (four) given for Best Female Rock Vocal Performance.
-Three of her recordings, "River Deep – Mountain High" (1999), "Proud Mary" (2003), and "What's Love Got to Do with It" (2012) are in the Grammy Hall of Fame.
+Three of her recordings--"River Deep – Mountain High" (1999), "Proud Mary" (2003), and "What's Love Got to Do with It" (2012)--appear in the Grammy Hall of Fame.
 Turner is the only female artist to have won a Grammy in the pop, rock, and R&B fields.
 Turner received a Grammy Lifetime Achievement Award in 2018.
 Turner also won Grammys as a member of USA for Africa and as a performer at the 1986 Prince's trust concert.

 Turner received a star on the Hollywood Walk of Fame in 1986 and a star on the St. Louis Walk of Fame in 1991.
-She was inducted into the Rock and Roll Hall of Fame as a duo with Ike Turner in 1991.
+She and Ike Turner were inducted into the Rock and Roll Hall of Fame as a duo in 1991.